Frequently Asked Questions

 I've done lots of yo-yo dieting.
 I'm worried that this will be the same.

 You are not alone.
 Many people yo-yo diet because when the "diet" portion is done, they go right back to their old habits -- the ones that obviously weren't working.
-Our class series will help you reach a healthy baseline and then show you how to test yourself for sensitivities.
-You will leave with new habits and the tools to continually optimize your personal food intake based on those sensitivities.
-Regardless of age or current health status, Paleo can effect remarkable change in quality of life – you just have to want a better life more than perceived comforts of junk food
+The Paleovation Workbook helps you reach a healthy baseline, then explains how to reintroduce foods to test yourself for sensitivities.
+With new health, diet habits and tools offered in the Paleovation Workbook, you can continually optimize your personal food intake based on those sensitivities.
+Regardless of age or current health status, Paleo can effect remarkable change in quality of life.

 Isn't Paleo just low-carb?

 Right, but it's only a month.
-We'll cut out all inflammatory foods to establish a baseline of health, then at the end of the detox, systematically add select items back in so participants can evaluate their personal inflammation triggers.
-Depending on the food, sometimes there's a reaction, sometimes not (pizza will surely trigger symptoms - heck, sometimes it's even worth the pain to satisfy a temporary craving), but eventually those yearnings subside as you discover how uncomfortable those foods make you feel.
+All inflammatory foods are removed to establish a baseline of health, then at the end of the Paleo Protocol, select foods are systematically reintroduced back into the diet to evaluate personal tolerance and inflammation triggers.
+Depending on the food, sometimes there's a reaction, sometimes not (pizza will surely trigger symptoms).
+Often yearnings for comfort foods subside when it's discovered how uncomfortable those foods make you feel.
 Ultimately, it's up to you to decide which foods can be comfortably digested by your system.
 By the way, there are many recipes for 'paleo pizza'!

 What about coffee?

 If you like coffee, we encourage you to enjoy it with your breakfast rather than a meal replacement.
 You may drink it black or with coconut or almond milk during the 28 days.
-If you are a regular coffee drinker and would like to withdraw, going through a sugar withdrawal concomitantly with caffeine withdrawal can create very uncomfortable symptoms.
-Therefore, we recommend waiting 1-2 weeks into the Paleo detox, then cut your caffeine consumption by half for a week (some accomplish this by combining with half decaf) followed by complete withdrawal the following week.
+If you are a regular coffee drinker and would like to withdraw, going through a sugar and caffeine withdrawal at the same time can create very uncomfortable symptoms.
+Therefore, we recommend waiting 1-2 weeks into the Strict Paleo Protocol, then cut caffeine consumption by half for a week (some accomplish this by combining with decaf) followed by complete withdrawal the following week.
 For those with autoimmune conditions, coffee can be a symptom trigger.

 What about stevia?

 Stevia is a calorie-free sugar alternative refined from the root of a South American plant.
 It's significantly sweeter than table sugar.
-The good news is that for those who need a sweet crutch, stevia does not raise blood glucose levels and is a natural sugar alternative; The bad news is that your body still expects glucose when the sweet taste hits your tongue and will release insulin in response, reacting the same as if you ate real sugar (although at a much lower intensity).
-If you can completely immerse yourself in the Paleo detox, we recommend eliminating stevia too.
-If you need to delay stevia withdrawal for a later date, it's an acceptable sugar alternative until you're ready.
+The good news is that for those who need a sweet crutch, stevia does not raise blood glucose levels and is a natural sugar alternative; The bad news is that your body still expects glucose when the sweet taste hits your tongue and will release some insulin in response, reacting the same as if you ate real sugar (although at a much lower intensity).
+If you can completely immerse yourself in the Paleo program outlined in The Paleovation Workbook, we recommend eliminating stevia too.
+If sweetness is a must or if that issue is the only obstacle to undertaking a diet change, stevia is an acceptable sugar alternative.

 Can't I just do this on my own?